 Science internships are an opportunity for you to get this type of experience, and get an insight into what it is really like to work as a forensic scientist.

-Who would suit forensic science jobs?
+Who would suit working in forensic science?

 To succeed in this industry, you need to have a scientific background, (surprise), but alongside this you need to be multi-skilled, with natural observational and analytical talents, possess patience and the confidence to present and support your findings.